xcomfan/xcomfan.github.io/go/variables.md

 ## Short variable declaration

+[comment]: <> (TODO: Probably need to elaborarte here.
+Will do that if content not added from my first organization pass)

 If you are declaring a variable inside a function the `:=` shorthand can be used in place of a var declaration with implicit type.

 ## Exported names

+[comment]: <> (TODO: I think I may want to move this to the compilation section.)

 In Go, a name is exported if it begins with a capital letter.
 When a package is imported you can only access variables from the package which are exported.